KatharineME/SocialMedia.how/README.md

-Social media is your new resume.
+Your new resume.

+Have content bank to query.

-Aim to produce a book from your social media content.
+Aim to produce a book from content.

-Create content banks that you can query.

-Leverage your physical attractiveness to gain following.
+Leverage physical appearance.

-Update hashtags monthly based on whats trending.
+Update hashtags monthly based off of trends.

-## Do Daily

-Produce 3 types of content

-1. Growth
-   - The Mere Exposure Effect
-   - People usually follow someone after seeing their content a few times, not once
-   - Increase your volume to increase your exposure to increase your follows
+Increase volume to increase exposure.

-2. Authority
-   - Show your results
-   - Use your case studies
-   - Talk about your transformation
-3. Personal
-   - Your worldview, personal thoughts, and story
-   - Give real world context behind your beliefs
+Showcase results, case studies, transformations, etc.

+Ask questions to grab attention.

 1-30-5